After discovering my sensitivity to milk products, I began to notice that milk was in practically everything. This is my survival guide.

-Tip: Most cars come with a Jack and Lug Wrench along with the Spare Tire.
+Tip: Most cars come with a jack and lug wrench along with a spare tire.
 Be sure to make sure you have these items!

 Step 1: Prepare

-Tip: Parking Brakes are either located on the center console as hand levers (above) or to the left side of the pedals as foot brakes.
+Tip: The parking brakes are either located on the center console as hand levers or to the left side of the pedals as foot brakes.

-- Insert Flathead into the space where the cover meets the tire.
+- Insert a flathead screwdriver into the space where the cover meets the tire.

 - Apply slight leverage.

-- Repeat around circumference of hub cap until it comes loose.
+- Repeat this around the circumference of the hub cap until it comes loose.